abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 Please cite the following study or this repository if you make use of the files available in this repository:

 Abdullah Bin Faheem and Haobo Li.
 "Machine-Learning-Potential-Driven Volcano Relationship in Grain Boundary Amorphicity and Ionic Transport of Antiperovskite Solid Electrolytes."
 Journal XXX (20XX): XX-XX.
+Abdullah Bin Faheem and Haobo Li (2026).
+Li3OClBr-MACE-Active-Learning-MLIP (Version 1.0) [Data set].
+GitHub. https://github.com/abdsim/Li3OClBr-MACE-Active-Learning-MLIP

+## License

+Unless otherwise stated, the data in this repository are licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).

+You may copy, redistribute, modify, and use the dataset, including for training machine-learning models, for noncommercial purposes.

+When sharing the dataset or a modified version, you must give appropriate credit to the dataset creators.

+When publishing research based on this dataset, please use the citation provided in the Citation section above.

+This license applies only to the dataset and associated metadata.
+It does not apply to third-party software, third-party datasets, or other materials identified as having separate licensing terms.

+Commercial use is not permitted under CC BY-NC 4.0.
+Requests for separate commercial permission should be submitted by opening an issue in this repository.